 (i.e. do not give too many choices)

 You may sit until we are all finished with dinner.
-Repeat until the child understands, it may take time and that is ok.
-By providing children freedom within the container you create they will feel safer, and can trust the world more.
+Repeat until the child understands, it may take time and that is okay.
+By providing children freedom within the container you create they will feel safer and can trust the world more.
 Don’t worry there will be plenty of time for them to be the decision maker.

 Nutrition has a huge impact on behavior.
-Everything from cooperation, to sleep, to mood and most important health.
-This time of year we are all very interested in keeping our children healthy and free from as many colds and flus and we can make it possible.
-Nutrition is key in prevention of sickness.
+Everything from cooperation to sleep, to mood, and most importantly health.
+This time of year we are all very interested in keeping our children healthy and free from as many colds and flu and we can make it possible.
+Nutrition is key in the prevention of sickness.

-Providing nutrient dense foods that are packed with vitamins, minerals, healthy fats.
-Non processed, whole and if possible organic foods.
+Providing nutrient-dense foods that are packed with vitamins, minerals, and healthy fats.
+Non-processed, whole, and if possible organic foods.
 One of the most important foods to avoid is sugar.
-When researching what amount of sugar is ok for young children, it was very difficult to find a recommended amount.
-Then I found out why when I came across a site that said no amount of sugar is ok for a young child.
-So there…no one wants to commit to an ok amount because there is no amount is ok.
+When researching what amount of sugar is okay for young children, it was very difficult to find a recommended amount.
+Then I found out why when I came across a site that said no amount of sugar is okay for a young child.
+So no one wants to commit to an okay amount because there is no amount that is okay.
 With that in mind…and the reality that we live in a world full of sugar.
 Grandparents give it, aunties and uncles give it and sometimes we even use it to bribe our children.
 However, we can do our best to reduce the amount as much as we can.
 So begin to find the hidden sugars in your child’s life.
 For example: 1 t is 4.7 gms of sugar so when a child eats one of those healthy organic fruit yogurts that has 18 grams of sugar you are giving them just under 4 teaspoons of sugar.
-Then we put a half sliced apple in there which is about 11 grams of sugar so just over 2 teaspoons of sugar.
+Then we put a half-sliced apple in there which is about 11 grams of sugar so just over 2 teaspoons of sugar.
 Then a peanut butter and jelly sandwich anywhere from 11 to 18 grams so another 2-4 teaspoons.
-What is happening to a child when they eat sugar.
+What happens to a child when they eat sugar?
 It spikes their blood sugar for a time.
-Then they crash, it activates their endorphins and adrenals, which over stimulates the child.
-When there is a lot of sugar in the blood, which in layman’s terms, is digested by the white blood cells and reduces the white blood cells ability to absorb any viruses or foreign agents in the body by 75% for 4-6 hours.
+Then they crash, it activates their endorphins and adrenals, which over-stimulates the child.
+When there is a lot of sugar in the blood, which in layman’s terms, is digested by the white blood cells and reduces the white blood cells’ ability to absorb any viruses or foreign agents in the body by 75% for 4-6 hours.
 If sugar is a must always couple it with protein to help reduce the blood sugar spike.
 Books say sugar is the cause of obesity not fat.
-Also that sugar keeps the immune system at risk.
+Also, sugar keeps the immune system at risk.
 Give lots of good fat (nuts, avocado, olive oil, animal fats) to your kids for brain and organ development.
 And keep them warm, less sugar and more warmth with lots of sleep will help keep sickness at bay.

 Speaking of warmth, it is very important to keep your children warm.
-We speak of warmth in the Waldorf world on several levels: physical warmth, environmental, emotional warmth.
+We speak of warmth in the Waldorf world on several levels: physical warmth, environmental, and emotional warmth.
 It is an absolute necessity for a growing, thriving child.
-This time of year in colder climates however, physical warmth is in the forefront.
+This time of year in colder climates, however, physical warmth is at the forefront.
 Keep your babies warm.
 Even though a child’s temperature can often run higher than adults, children don’t have a developed enough system yet to maintain that heat, so they chill much faster than we do.
 They also don’t have the body awareness to understand when they are feeling cold, even up to 7 years old they may not understand that they are cold.
-When they get cold the body is using up its energy that should be going to maintaining the immune system, developing organs, building the body and the brain for keeping the child warm so they survive.
+When they get cold the body is using up its energy that should be going to maintain the immune system, developing organs, building the body and the brain for keeping the child warm so they survive.
 We don’t want our children to be in survival mode.
-Those are needs to be taken care of by us so they can be free to grow and develop.
-There are two rules of thumb used to gage your child’s warmth.
+Those need to be taken care of by us so they can be free to grow and develop.
+There are two rules of thumb used to gauge your child’s warmth.

-It’s important to use natural materials like silk, wool or cotton.
+It’s important to use natural materials like silk, wool, or cotton.
 Organic cotton clothes are important for your baby because you really want to limit their irritants and exposure to chemicals when they’re developing.
-This will not only keep them healthier and help them develop more natural, but it will also keep them a lot more comfortable due to limiting the irritants around them.
+This will not only keep them healthier and help them develop more naturally, but it will also keep them a lot more comfortable due to limiting the irritants around them.

-Thank you for taking time to understand a little bit more about Waldorf education, rhythm and warmth.
+Thank you for taking the time to understand a little bit more about Waldorf education, rhythm, and warmth.